bystam/make-utils-utils/README.md

   * Shared state is quite often an implicite side-effect of some types.
 There are APIs which implicitly set user and session IDs as static state side effects when performing other calls.

 A lot of code tries to show new views on "the current top view controller".
 Some of these even specifically filter out specific view controllers where their new views shouldn't be displayed.
 This creates a system without ownership, which in turn makes for a world where it's hard to read the intent and purpose of code.

+### Ownership
+Personally I think we should aim to create a more explicit ownership graphs.
+I think the hardest pieces of

 ## Inspiration